danielwertheim/SisoDb-Provider/README.md

 _there's also no proxies_ etc. **It's just storage of your entities made simple**.

 ## NuGet
-SisoDb is available via NuGet: http://nuget.org/List/Packages/SisoDb
+SisoDb is available via NuGet: http://nuget.org/List/Packages/SisoDb.Sql2008

+NOTE!
+The old package (SisoDb) will be left for a while but from v3.0 specific provider packages exists.

 or simply just run:

-### PM> Install-Package SisoDb
+### PM> Install-Package SisoDb.Sql2008

 ## More information
 Follow [@danielwertheim](http://twitter.com/danielwertheim) and [@sisodb](http://twitter.com/sisodb)